 You have the right to cancel your sQuid account at any time.
 Simply send the cancellation request by email to firstname.lastname@example.org or in writing to the address below.
 If you have a sQuid card, this can be returned to us at this address, sQuid Customer Services, sQuidcard Limited, John Loftus House, Summer Road, Thames Ditton, Surrey, KT7 0QQ.

-You are also entitled to redeem at any time any unused stored value on your sQuid account provided:-
+You can redeem at any time any unused value on your sQuid account provided:-

-- the balance on the purse in question on your sQuid account is at least £5, after any relevant charges (see, Expiry).
+1. the balance on your sQuid account is at least £5, after any relevant charges (see ‘Expiry’).

-- value is held on your sQuid account and not uploaded to an affiliated scheme partners back office system, such as a catering service, school or council.
-If the value has been uploaded to an affiliated scheme partner, sQuid do not hold the funds and therefore cannot action the refund.
-In these instances, you can request the release of the funds by contacting the affiliated scheme partner
+2. value is held on your sQuid account and not uploaded to an affiliated scheme partner’s back office system, such as a school’s catering service.
+If the value has been uploaded to an affiliated scheme partner, sQuid does not hold the funds and therefore cannot action the refund.
+In these instances, you can request the refund by contacting the affiliated scheme partner

 3. we have no reason to suspect that you are engaged in fraudulent or other criminal activities

 4. we are not prohibited from redeeming the stored value by any applicable law, regulation, court order or instruction or guidance of a competent regulatory authority

-- the value in your account has not been accrued as a result of a loyalty reward being applied.
-Funds in a loyalty rewards purse are not treated as sQuid eMoney and cannot be refunded.
-In this instance an account holder should contact the scheme partner or issuer of this reward value
+5. the value in your account has not been accrued as a result of a loyalty reward being applied.
+Funds in a loyalty rewards purse cannot be refunded.
+In this instance an account holder should contact issuer of this reward.

-sQuid may charge an administration fee of £5.00 per user for refunding stored value from a sQuid eMoney purse and we reserve the right to vary this charge.
-For funds credited to an international bank account, sQuid will also charge £12 in addition to the bank administration fees.
+sQuid may charge an administration fee of £5.00 for refunding stored value from a sQuid account and we reserve the right to vary this charge.
+For funds credited to an international bank account, sQuid will charge £12 in addition to the bank administration fees.
 These fees reflect the costs and charges we bear.

 Any redemption payment will be credited back to the credit card, debit card or bank account last used for a top up or to make a purchase.